7RU7H/Archive/Software/File-Typology/Logs/Logs.md

 - **User information**
 - **Event information** – what was the action taken

 Contextual Correlation is about understanding the situation and how events are connected.
 The log data is analysed, aggregated, and is cross-referenced.
-Similar for [[Question-Based-Hacking-Methodology]], a [[Question-Based-DFIR-Methodology]] very general categorises around asking questions:
+Similar for [[Question-Based-Penetration-Testing-Methodology]], a [[Question-Based-DFIR-Methodology]] very general categorises around asking questions:
 - **What** happened?
 - **When** did it happen?
 - **Where** did it happen?